Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 Yorktown Victory Monument

 This 84-foot-tall monument was erected 100 years after the Battle of Yorktown occurred.
 Walk around the monument to read the inscriptions about the battle, the victory, the alliance with France, and the peace that resulted from the conflict.
-You can walk to the monument from Yorktown battlefield or drive; a parking lot is nearby.
+You can walk to the monument from the Yorktown battlefield or drive; a parking lot is nearby.
 803 Main St, Yorktown

 Yorktown Victory Monument